warch1ef/html_css_training/README.md

 # html_css_training

-# I started to learn html-css and trying to improve myself.
+# HTML-CSS Training to improve
+Please feel free to give advices.
+You can  contact me via twitter.